ricardoues/Behavioral-Cloning/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded three laps on track one using center, left and right lane driving.
+Here are examples of images

-Here is an example image of center lane driving:
+Here are an examples of images of center lane driving:

 ![alt text][image2]